hdinkel/linuxcommandline/sphinx_beginner/introduction.rst

 -n num  Print num lines (default is 10)

-tail - Print last lines of a textfile
+:index:`tail` - Print last lines of a textfile
 -------------------------------------

-The :index:`tail` utility displays the contents of file or, by default, its standard input, to the standard output.
+The ``tail`` utility displays the contents of file or, by default, its standard input, to the standard output.

 **Usage**:  ``tail [options] file(s)``